desireemendes/desireemendes/README.md

 - 👋 Hi, I’m @desireemendes
 - 👀 I’m interested in full-stack web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Ruby/Rails

 <!---
 desireemendes/desireemendes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.